Large-charge R\'enyi entropy: Large-charge R enyi entropy

 Let us now use these data to compute the ground state energy $E_{\rm g.s.}(Q)$ at large-$Q$, which is simply given by a sum of vacuum diagrams around the VEV.
 This is a controlled expansion as the action evaluated on the VEV is $O(\left({Q}/{V_2}\right)^{3/2})$, which works as the loop-counting parameter at large-$Q$.
 Up to $O(1)$ and above, the result consists of tree-level and one-loop, resulting in

 where $q\equiv Q/V_2$.
 Note that we are taking $Q\to \infty$ limit first, while taking $V_2$ to be large but fixed in terms of $Q$ (see Section \ref{sec:bdy}).
-While $c_{*}$ are the Wilsonian coefficients and cannot be determined from the EFT analysis alone, the one-loop contribution $\alpha$ is a number that is in principle calculable.
-While it is universal among theories in the same large-charge universality class and hence is in general important \cite{Hellerman:2015nra,Cuomo:2020rgt}, its precise value is of no use to us later on -- we leave its computation for future work.
+While $c_{*}$ are the Wilsonian coefficients and cannot be determined from the EFT analysis alone, the one-loop contribution $\alpha$ is a number that is in principle calculable.\footnote{For the $O(2)$ Wilson-Fisher CFT, one can use the operator dimensions of $\phi^Q$ obtained \emph{via} the Monte-Carlo simulation \cite{Loukas:2017lof,Banerjee:2019jpw,Cuomo:2023mxg} to read out $(\tilde{c}_{3/2},\tilde{c}_{1/2})=(0.103,-0.020)$.
+This translates to $({c}_{3/2},{c}_{1/2})=(1.20,-0.370)$.} While it is universal among theories in the same large-charge universality class and hence is in general important \cite{Hellerman:2015nra,Cuomo:2020rgt}, its precise value is of no use to us later on -- we leave its computation for future work.

 The excitation spectrum can be inferred easily from the one-particle spectrum.
 It is labelled by the number of excited phonon modes $N_{m,k}$ (or collectively $\vec{N}$) with energy $\omega_{m,k}$ as $\Delta E_{\vec{N}}=\sum_{m,k} N_{m,k}\omega_{m,k}$.
 The EFT cutoff puts a bound on $\Delta E_{\vec{N}}$ at order $O(\sqrt{q})$, above which such a computation should never be trusted.
 Even then, because what we are going to compute is the thermal partition function, we will only need $O(1)$ excitation energy (anything scaling with $Q$ will get exponentially damped in the limit we are considering), where our EFT analysis is perfectly valid at leading order.